near

 (210) 352-2000

-This program provides financial assistance to households who have become homeless and require short or mid-term assistance to be able to regain housing stability.
+Provides Financial assistance to households who have become homeless and require short or Mid-Term assistance to be able to regain housing stability.

-Clients/households are referred by the Coordinated Entry system and through the hotline from the City of San Antonio.
+Clients/households are referred by the Coordinated Entry system and thru the hotline from the City of San Antonio

 Case Management is required to participate in this program.